jkcrosby3/MichiganForest/area.md

 **What does this mean?**

 Michigan's forestland base has remained relatively stable

 ##Losses in forest due to conversions or mortality but stable.
 ##Current forest stand-size and age-class distributions indicate maturing forest, but still have young stands with 22 percent less than 40 years old.
-##Trend in maturing forests look to continue.
+##Trend of maturing forests looks to continue.